Learning Probabilities of Causation with Mask-Augmented Data: Preliminaries

 \section{Preliminaries}

 In this section, we review the fundamental concepts of causal inference necessary for understanding the rest of the paper.
-We begin by discussing the definitions of PNS, PS, and PN as introduced by \cite{pearl1999probabilities}, followed by the definitions of identifiability and the conditions required to identify PNS, PS, and PN \citep{tian2000probabilities}.
-Additionally, we examine the tight bounds of PNS, PS, and PN in cases where they are unidentifiable \citep{tian2000probabilities}.
-Readers already familiar with these concepts may skip this section.
+We begin by discussing the definition of PNS as introduced by \cite{pearl1999probabilities}, followed by the tight bounds of PNS \cite{tian2000probabilities}.
+Experienced readers may skip this section.

-Similar to the works mentioned above, we adopt the causal language of Structural Causal Models (SCMs) \citep{galles1998axiomatic,halpern2000axiomatizing}.
+Similar to the works mentioned above, we adopt the causal language of Structural Causal Models (SCMs) \cite{galles1998axiomatic,halpern2000axiomatizing}.
 In this framework, the counterfactual statement ``Variable \( Y \) would have the value \( y \) had \( X \) been \( x \)'' is denoted as \( Y_x = y \), abbreviated as \( y_x \).
 We consider two types of data: experimental data, expressed as causal effects \( P(y_x) \), and observational data, represented by the joint probability function \( P(x, y) \).
 Unless otherwise specified, we assume \( X \) and \( Y \) are binary variables in a causal model \( M \), with \( x \) and \( y \) denoting the propositions \( X = \text{true} \) and \( Y = \text{true} \), respectively, and \( x' \) and \( y' \) representing their complements.
 For simplicity, we focus on binary treatments and effects; extensions to multi-valued cases are discussed by \cite{pearl2009causality} (p.
 286, footnote 5) and \cite{li2024probabilities}.

-First, the definitions of three basic probabilities of causation defined using SCM are as follow \citep{pearl1999probabilities}:
+First, the definition of PNS, is defined using SCM as follow \cite{pearl1999probabilities}:

-\begin{definition}[Probability of necessity (PN)] Let $X$ and $Y$ be two binary variables in a causal model $M$, let $x$ and $y$ stand for the propositions $X=true$ and $Y=true$, respectively, and $x'$ and $y'$ for their complements.
-The probability of necessity is defined as the expression